Bozhidar-Tomov/WEB_technologies_fmi_24-25/Project/README.md

 ### Database Setup
 1. Make sure MySQL is running from your XAMPP control panel
 2. After starting the server with the script above, visit: http://localhost:8080/setup.php
+3. If you see a "Access denied for user" error:
+   - Click on "Configure Database"
+   - Update your MySQL credentials (try using "127.0.0.1" instead of "localhost")
+   - Save the configuration
-3. Click "Test Connection" to verify your database connection
+4. Click "Test Connection" to verify your database connection
-4. Click "Initialize Database" to set up the database and tables
+5. Click "Initialize Database" to set up the database and tables
-5. Once complete, return to http://localhost:8080 to start using the application
+6. Once complete, return to http://localhost:8080 to start using the application

 ### Troubleshooting